Neha-Setia/Chat-Transcripts/README.md

 # Chat-Transcripts

 With the advert increase in cognitive technology, chatbots have gained popularity to interact with a user to perform any domain specific task.
-The information obtained as a result of these chats contain policies, important feature-value pairs and such to be able to take an important business decision.
-This information thus, if converted to a structured uniform format, such as a dataframe, can be used as training data for any further cognition to be added to the chatbot.
+The information obtained as a result of these chats contain policies, important feature-value pairs and other important features affecting the process of making a business decision.
+Thus, if this information is converted to a structured format, such as a dataframe, it can be used as training data for improving the decision making process of the chatbot.

 This pattern aims to convert the unstructured chat transcripts to a structured dataframe, by extracting the most important feature-value pairs that may affect a final decision.

+This pattern will demonstrate:
-The input to the pattern is a document containing various chat transcripts.
-These transcripts are split by cases, so that each case forms one row of the dataframe along with the required recommendation.
-Further within these cases the most important feature-value pairs mapped with the other cases are collected to obtain a final dataframe containing the value of each feature and the recommendation for each case.
+* Extract chat transcripts and split by the number of use cases, so that each case forms one row of the dataframe along with the required recommendation
+* Each case will go through two strategies to extract the important featur-value pairs
+* The most important feature-value pairs extracted are further mapped with the other cases to obtain a uniform structure
+* Finally a dataframe containing the value of each feature and the recommendation for each case is obtained

 ## Included components